Professional Reviews

 Bottom Line

-FamiSafe includes every essential feature you’d expect in a parental control app in 2023, including web content filtering, screen time limits, and location tracking.
-It also comes with some unique features for older kids, such as Drive Safety, which lets you monitor how safe your kids are on the road, and reverse location tracking, which lets your kids see your location in real-time.
+FamiSafe includes every essential feature you’d expect in a parental control app, including web content filtering, screen time limits, and location tracking.
+It also comes with some unique features for older kids, such as Driving Report, which lets you monitor how safe your kids are on the road, and reverse location tracking, which lets your kids see your location in real-time.
 While most of FamiSafe’s features are good, there’s room for improvement.
-The web filter requires a lot of manual adjusting before your can fully rely on it, the app blocking and screen time limites didn’t work well on my Chromebook, and the TikTok and YouTube monitoring left me with tons of videos to comb through.
-That said, FamiSafe is easy to use, offers good customer support, and comes with a 3-day free trial and a 7-day money-back guarantee.
+The web filter requires a lot of manual adjusting before you can fully rely on it, the app blocking and screen time limits didn’t work on my Chromebook, and the TikTok and YouTube monitoring didn’t perform well.
+That said, FamiSafe is easy to use, offers decent customer support, and comes with a 3-day free trial on the annual plan and a 7-day money-back guarantee.

 About the Author